bollampalli118/telugu-nlp-tools/README.md

 ---

 ## Dependencies
 You need R installed.
-Then install the required packages by running:
+Install the required packages by running:

 install.packages(c("dplyr", "tidyverse", "tidytext"))

 ---

 ## Usage
 1. Place all your CSV files in the data/raw/ folder.
+   - Each CSV must contain a column named `body` with the text.
 2. Run the script:

 source("scripts/words_data.R")

+The script will automatically create the results/ folder if it does not exist.

 ---